Debbie Dingell

+She worked as a consultant to the American Automobile Policy Council.
+She was a superdelegate for the 2012 Democratic National Convention in Charlotte, North Carolina.

 Life and career

-Descended from one of the Fisher brothers, owners of Fisher Body, from 1919 a part of General Motors, she has served as president of the General Motors Foundation and as executive director of Global Community Relations and Government Relations at GM.
+Descended from Howard Fisher of the Fisher Brothers, owners of Fisher Body, from 1919 a part of General Motors, she has served as president of the General Motors Foundation and as executive director of Global Community Relations and Government Relations at GM.

-She married Representative John Dingell, 27 years her senior, in 1981; she was his second wife.
+She married Representative John Dingell in 1981.
 She had grown up as a Republican, but became a Democrat soon after marrying Dingell.
 Their marriage lasted 38 years until her husband's death on February 7, 2019, at the age of 92.
+Like her husband, she is a Catholic.

 She is a member of the Democratic National Committee from Michigan and chaired Vice President Al Gore's campaign in Michigan in 2000.
 In 2004, she also helped secure the Michigan Democratic primary and general election vote for John Kerry in Michigan.

 In November 2006, Dingell was elected to Wayne State University's board of governors.

 Dingell and Senator Carl Levin were proponents of moving up Michigan's presidential primary before February 5 in an attempt to garner greater political influence for Michigan during the 2008 Democratic primaries.
 This resulted in Michigan almost losing its delegates' votes in the Democratic National Convention.

 When Carl Levin announced his retirement from the U.S. Senate at the end of his term in 2015, Dingell indicated that she was interested in running for his seat.
 When former Michigan Governor Jennifer Granholm declined to run for the seat, a Politico writer declared Dingell to be one of the front-runners for the Democratic nomination, alongside Representative Gary Peters.
 She chose not to run, and Peters won the seat.